nightblade9/dragon/README.md

 - Every Python file must be a class.
 (Simple module code is not supported.)
 - Multiple inheritence is not supported.
 (We can always support this through composition later.)
 - Your Python code either should use four spaces per indentation level, or tabs (but not two spaces) as per PEP-8
+- Any code relying on existing Haxe APIs (eg. HaxeFlixel/OpenFL calls) should follow those convention names.
+Dragon does NOT automatically make method names "pythonic" (you should call `addChild` not `add_child`).